Breaking News | Arms Purchase Probe: Reps Sack Committee, 11 Others

 He said the Committees were yet to present their reports contrary to the provisions of Order Eighteen, Rule 3 (1)(g) of the Standing Orders of the House of Representatives which states that “any matter referred to a committee shall be treated within 30 days otherwise the committee shall stand discharged after 60 days except upon a motion for extension of time which shall not exceed fifteen days and the matter committed to the Committee of the whole or any other committee as the Speaker may decide from time to time.”

-Meanwhile, the Speaker has also directed all standing committees of the House to submit a report of assignment referred to them on or before May 25, 2021, or risk being discharged from the assignment.
+Meanwhile, the Speaker has also directed all standing committees of the House to submit report of assignment referred to them on or before May 25, 2021 or risk being discharged of the assignment.

-The plea by Minority Leader that the committees be allowed more time because the Account department often delays in releasing money to them for public hearing failed to placate the Speaker.
+The plea by Minority Leader that the committees be allowed more time because the Account department often delay in releasing money to them for public hearing failed to placate the Speaker.

 He explained that not all assignments referred to the committees require public hearing as the committees could do their work discreetly and submit a report in view of the fact that money available to the House was not enough to cover all public hearings.